Actively Recruiting

 • Unable to answer the survey independently due to physical, cognitive, or substance use limitations.

-• Currently under the influence of substances and unable to respond to the survey.
+• Currently in a state of consumption and unable to respond to the survey.

 • Refuse to participate in the study.